-In 2022, the orthodontic industry in the United States is expected to see a growth of 10%.
-This trend is partly due to increasing changes in health care access and technology.
-The aging population will also be a major driving force of this growth, as people over 50 years old have 3x more risk for tooth decay than people under 18 years old.
+In 2023, the orthodontic industry in the United States is expected to grow by 10%.
+This trend is partly due to increasing health care access and technology changes.
+The aging population will also be a major driving force of this growth, as people over 50 have 3x more risk for tooth decay than those under 18 years old.
 In addition, with higher incomes comes greater access to modern orthodontic care, most notably through online channels or mobile apps.
-This article will look at the top 7 trends in 2022.
+This article will look at the top 7 trends in 2023.

 1. Orthodontic Appliances Will Be More Affordable

 Orthodontics is no longer considered a high-end service in the United States, as shown by the number of people who have used this form of treatment.
 More than 40% of children have undergone orthodontic treatment by age 17.

 Furthermore, the average cost for an orthodontic appliance is less than $2000, and costs are expected to decrease.
 This is because there is a huge rise in the number of orthodontists opening their practices.
 With more options, dentists can offer lower prices and even financing for their patients while still getting the same quality of service.

 2. Increased Use of Technology

 As mentioned above, the use of technology is increasing in the orthodontic industry.
 This is due to lower costs and a higher level of security.
 Orthodontic care providers have used various online methods for appointment scheduling, training their employees, and even managing patient treatment information over time.

 In 2023, the use of technology will be further expanded to include efficient software for 3D treatments and mobile apps for orthodontic patients.
 Also, adopting the “Internet of Things” (IoT) will allow the integration of electronic devices into orthodontic care.
 This will help create a seamless experience among patients and doctors, including remote checkups and instant notifications.